At the end of a run, files found in the /results

 mkdir -p ../results/tables && mv ../results/*.txt ../results/tables

-Alternatively, you can save the results of different analyses into different subfolders, as you will see in the run.sh
+Alternatively, you can save the results of different analyses into different subfolders, as can be seen in the run.sh

 script of this capsule.